nwjs/chromium.src/extensions/docs/new_api_proposal.md

 those teams to maintain them all.
 This means that your team will be responsible for maintaining the API going forward.

+### A Note on Chrome App APIs

+Platform apps have been [deprecated on all platforms](https://blog.chromium.org/2020/01/moving-forward-from-chrome-apps.html).
+We are not actively expanding the Chrome Apps platform.

 ### Platforms

 __Extensions Default: All Desktop Platforms__